Skip to main content Skip to secondary navigation

 • Equipment and methods of construction

-Students with an undergraduate degree in Civil Engineering who expect to pursue careers with design or construction firms that emphasize design-build, EPC or turnkey projects should consider the Structural track.
+Students with an undergraduate degree in Civil Engineering who expect to pursue careers with design or construction firms that emphasize design-build, EPC or turnkey projects should consider this concentration.

 Energy (SDC-E)

-The SDC-Energy (SDC-E) track includes courses on design and construction of buildings and infrastructure systems to produce, distribute and consume energy sustainably.
+The SDC Energy track/concentration includes courses on design and construction of buildings and infrastructure systems to produce, distribute and consume energy sustainably.

 SDC-E offers courses across multiple programs within and outside of the Department of Civil and Environmental Engineering, covering topics such as: